ajimix/asana-api-php-class/README.md

 Updating project info

-    $asana->updateProject("COOL_PROJECT_ID", array(
+    $asana->updateProject('COOL_PROJECT_ID', array(
-        "name" => "This is a new cool project!", "notes" => "At first, it wasn't cool, but after this name change, it is!"
+        'name' => 'This is a new cool project!', 'notes' => 'At first, it wasn't cool, but after this name change, it is!'
     ));

 etc.

-Read comments on class for class magic and read [Asana API documentation](http://developer.asana.com/documentation/) if you want to be a master :D
+See the examples inside examples folder, read the comments on the class file for class magic and read [Asana API documentation](http://developer.asana.com/documentation/) if you want to be a master :D

 Enjoy ;D

-Using Asana oAuth tokens
+Using Asana OAuth tokens
 ------------------------

 To use this API you can also create an App on Asana, in order to get an oAuth access token that gives you the same access as with an API key.
 Include the class: